-The pay and grading of employees at Chief Officer level as defined under paragraph 4, is evaluated using the Local Government Senior Manager Job Evaluation Scheme.
-The pay ranges for each grade is attached at Appendix 2.
+The pay and grading of employees at Chief Officer-level as defined under paragraph 4, is evaluated using the Local Government Senior Manager Job Evaluation Scheme.
+Officers within the Strategic Leadership Team are paid a fixed salary.
+For officers at Head of Service level, the pay range for each grade is attached Appendix 2.

-For all other staff below this level, the council adopted the National Joint Council Job Evaluation scheme with pay ranges for each grade in the structure.
-The structure was introduced in 2006 and all new and changed job roles are evaluated using the scheme and the grades applied as appropriate.
-The grading structure is attached at Appendix 3.
-The council has agreed to apply market rates to specific posts to address recruitment and retention difficulties subject to strict criteria and Strategic Leadership Team approval.
+For all other staff below this level, the council adopted the National Joint Council Job Evaluation scheme, with pay ranges for each grade aligned to the pay structure.
+The pay structure was originally introduced in 2006 and all new and changed job roles are evaluated using the scheme and the grades applied as appropriate.